angular/flex-layout/README.md

 #### Gen1 Implementation

 Early versions used both complex SCSS rules and JS directives to dynamically map Layout DOM attributes/markup to equivalent CSS classNames... and inject those classNames into the DOM element class list.
-A separate SCSS file contained complex rules and nestings with `for-loops`; all to build CSS for the expected mediaQuery breakpoints and possible layout values:
+A separate SCSS file contained complex rules and nestings with `for-loops`; all to build (and group by classNames) CSS styles for the expected mediaQuery breakpoints and possible layout values:

 ```scss
 @mixin flex-properties-for-name($name: null) {